Connect with others who understand.

 Insomnia

-Insomnia is a chronic problem of not being able to fall asleep or stay asleep.
-Insomnia can occur as a symptom of epilepsy.
-In one study, 55 percent of people with epilepsy experienced insomnia.
+Insomnia is an ongoing problem that makes it hard to fall asleep or stay asleep.
+In fact, insomnia affects about 55 percent of people with epilepsy.

 Sleep Apnea

-Sleep apnea, or obstructive sleep apnea, is a serious condition in which a person repeatedly stops breathing while sleeping.
+Sleep apnea, or obstructive sleep apnea, is a condition that repeatedly stops a person’s breathing while sleeping.
 According to one study, about 30 percent of individuals with epilepsy also experienced sleep apnea.
-The typical treatment for sleep apnea is continuous positive airway pressure (CPAP).
+The typical treatment for sleep apnea is continuous positive airway pressure (CPAP), a machine that uses mild air pressure to keep your airways open while you sleep.
 CPAP use has also been shown to reduce seizure activity.

 Comorbid Autoimmune Disorders

-Autoimmune disorders also frequently occur in the context of epilepsy.
-The International League Against Epilepsy classification system suggests that there may be an immune component of epilepsy that could explain the association between epilepsy and some autoimmune disorders.
+Autoimmune disorders happen when the immune system attacks the body’s healthy cells by mistake.
+These disorders also frequently occur alongside epilepsy.
+The International League Against Epilepsy classification system suggests that epilepsy may be linked to the immune system, which could explain the association between epilepsy and some autoimmune disorders.

 Type 1 Diabetes Mellitus